 The only cookies we use are for analysing the usage of our service.
 For example, they allow us to count the number of visitors and identify which pages are being viewed or used.
 We do this with the sole purpose of analysing data about webpage traffic and to improve our services, to tailor it to our customers’ needs and improve the performance and experience.
 We do not store unencrypted personally identifiable information within the cookies.

 You can remove or block cookies using settings in your internet browser, but in some cases doing so may impact your ability to use our Website. we rely on cookies to provide a high quality and secure service.
+Click here to change your cookie preferences just for our site.

 We use Google Analytics to help analyse use of our website.
 These analytical tools collect standard internet log information and visitor behaviour information in an anonymous form.
 The information generated by the cookie about your use of the website (including your IP address) is transmitted to Google.
 This information is then used to evaluate visitors’ use of the service and to compile statistical reports on activity and usage.
 These services each have their own privacy policies which should be consulted for further information.